 - (a) A petition under this [article] must be verified.
-Certified copies of all orders sought to be enforced and a proposed order to show cause must be attached to the petition. - (b) A petition for enforcement of a child-custody determination must state: - (1) whether the tribunal that issued the determination identified the jurisdictional basis it relied upon in exercising jurisdiction and, if so, what it was; - (2) whether the determination for which enforcement is sought has been stayed, vacated, or modified by a tribunal whose decision must be enforced under [Article 2] or the Parental Kidnaping Prevention Act, 28 U.S.C., Section 1738A; - (3) whether any proceeding is pending that could affect the current proceeding, including proceedings relating to domestic violence and protective orders: - (4) subject to Section 208(e), the present address of the child and the respondent, if known; and - (5) whether relief in addition to the delivery of the child is sought. - (c) The tribunal shall issue its order directing the respondent to appear with the child at a hearing at a time within 24 hours after the petition is filed.
-The tribunal must inform the respondent that the tribunal will order the delivery of the child and set a hearing to determine whether further relief is necessary, unless the respondent can demonstrate that:
+Certified copies of all orders sought to be enforced must be attached to the petition.
+A facsimile of the certified copy of the order may be attached instead of the original. - (b) A petition for enforcement of a child-custody determination must state: - (1) whether the tribunal that issued the determination identified the jurisdictional basis it relied upon in exercising jurisdiction and, if so, what it was; - (2) whether the determination for which enforcement is sought has been stayed, vacated, or modified by a tribunal whose decision must be enforced under [Article 2] or the Parental Kidnapping Prevention Act, 28 U.S.C., Section 1738A; - (3) whether any proceeding has been commenced that could affect the current proceeding, including proceedings relating to domestic violence and protective orders; - (4) subject to Section 208(e), the present address of the child and the respondent, if known; and - (5) whether relief in addition to the immediate physical custody of the child is sought. - (c) The tribunal shall issue an order directing the respondent to appear with the child at a hearing.
+The hearing will be held on the next business day after the petition is filed or at a later date if requested by the petitioner.
+The order must state the time and place of the hearing and that at the hearing the tribunal will order the delivery of the child and set an additional hearing to determine whether further relief is appropriate unless the respondent can demonstrate that: - (1) the issuing tribunal did not have jurisdiction under [Article] 2; - (2) the child-custody determination for which enforcement is sought has been vacated, stayed, or modified by a tribunal of a State having jurisdiction to do so under [Article] 2; or

-- (1) the issuing tribunal did not have jurisdiction under [Article] 2; - (2) the child-custody determination for which enforcement is sought has been vacated, stayed, or modified by a tribunal of a State having jurisdiction to do so under [Article] 2; or - (3) the respondent was entitled to, but did not receive, notice and opportunity to be heard in the proceedings before the tribunal that issued the order for which enforcement is sought. - (d) The tribunal for good cause shown may extend or shorten the time required by this section.
+(3) the respondent was entitled to, but did not receive, notice and opportunity to be heard in the proceedings before the tribunal that issued the order for which enforcement is sought.

 The petition is intended to provide the tribunal with as much information as possible.
 Attaching certified copies of all orders sought to be enforced allows the tribunal to have the necessary information.
-The Drafting Committee eliminated the registry on the ground that most States had not implemented it.
+The drafting committee eliminated the registry on the ground that most states had not implemented it.
 Therefore the only method by which the tribunal will have the orders is to require the parties to produce them.